 Founded in 1922 by John Reith, The British Broadcasting Company is Britain’s public broadcaster.
 The company later became the British Broadcasting Corporation.
 The British Broadcasting Company (BBC) began its daily radio transmissions in 1922.
-The BBC currently provides television, radio, online services throughout Britain and overseas and is headquartered in the Broadcasting House, London, United Kingdom.
+The BBC currently provides television, radio, and online services throughout Britain and overseas and is headquartered in the Broadcasting House, London, United Kingdom.

 The BBC began the world’s first regular television service in 1932.
-During the second world war, TV broadcasting was suspended and BBC radio was an important source for news and entertainment.
+TV broadcasting was suspended during the Second World War, and BBC radio was an important source for news and entertainment.
 The BBC held a monopoly on television in Great Britain until 1954 and on radio until 1972.

 Funded by / Ownership

 The BBC also has an Executive Complaints Unit in which the Daily Mail published an article regarding how the complaints unit works.
-The article states “There was also a sharp increase in accusations of political bias and religious prejudice.”
-The BBC then wrote a response to the Daily Mail article: “The Mail also said that the figures ‘showed the level of dissatisfaction over issues such as left-wing bias, offensive content and inaccuracy’.
-In fact there is a very wide range of reasons why people complain.
-For example we often get complaints of ‘bias’ about the same programme from two or more opposing sides of the many issues we cover, not just ‘left wing’”.
+The article states, “There was also a sharp increase in political bias and religious prejudice accusations.”
+The BBC then responded to the Daily Mail article: “The Mail also said that the figures ‘showed the level of dissatisfaction over issues such as left-wing bias, offensive content, and inaccuracy’.
+In fact, there is an extensive range of reasons why people complain.
+For example, we often get complaints of ‘bias’ about the same program from two or more opposing sides of the many issues we cover, not just ‘left-wing’”.